 The following expression relates the output of the LPF in the Σ - Δ ADC to the analog input signal level.
-Both ADCs in the ADE7753 are designed to produce the same output code for the same input signal level.
+Both ADCs in the ADE7763 are designed to produce the same output code for the same input signal level.

+Code (ADC) =

-$$Code (ADC) = 3.0492 \times \frac{V{IN}}{V{OUT}} \times 262,144$$ (1)
+$$3.0492 \times \frac{V{IN}}{V{OUT}} \times 262,144$$

+(1)

-Therefore with a full-scale signal on the input of 0.5 V and an internal reference of 2.42 V, the ADC output code is nominally 165,151 or 2851Fh.
-The maximum code from the ADC is \pm 262,144; this is equivalent to an input signal level of \pm 0.794 V. However, for specified performance, it is recommended that the full-scale input signal level of 0.5 V not be exceeded.
+Therefore, with a full-scale signal on the input of 0.5 V and an internal reference of 2.42 V, the ADC output code is nominally 165,151, or 0x2851F.
+The maximum code from the ADC is $\pm 262,144$; this is equivalent to an input signal level of ± 0.794 V. However, for specified performance, do not exceed the 0.5 V full-scale input signal level.

-ADE7753 Reference Circuit
+Reference Circuit

-Figure 50 shows a simplified version of the reference output circuitry.
-The nominal reference voltage at the REF{IN/OUT} pin is 2.42 V. This is the reference voltage used for the ADCs in the ADE7753.
-However, Channel 1 has three input range selections that are selected by dividing down the reference value used for the ADC in Channel 1.
-The reference value used for Channel 1 is divided down to $\frac{1}{2}$ and $\frac{1}{4}$ of the nominal value by using an internal resistor divider, as shown in Figure 50.
+Figure 42 shows a simplified version of the reference output circuitry.
+The nominal reference voltage at the REF{IN/OUT} pin is 2.42 V. This is the reference voltage used for the ADCs.
+However, Channel 1 has three input range options that are selected by dividing down the reference value used for the ADC in Channel 1.
+The reference value used for Channel 1 is divided down to $\frac{1}{2}$ and $\frac{1}{4}$ of the nominal value by using an internal resistor divider, as shown in Figure 42.

-Figure 50.
-ADE7753 Reference Circuit Output
+Figure 42.
+Reference Circuit Output

-The REF{IN/OUT} pin can be overdriven by an external source, for example, an external 2.5 V reference.
-Note that the nominal reference value supplied to the ADCs is now 2.5 V, not 2.42 V, which has the effect of increasing the nominal analog input signal range by $2.5/2.42 \times 100\% = 3\%$ or from 0.5 V to 0.5165 V.
+The REF{IN/OUT} pin can be overdriven by an external source such as a 2.5 V reference.
+Note that the nominal reference value supplied to the ADCs is now 2.5 V, not 2.42 V, which increases the nominal analog input signal range by $2.5/2.42 \times 100\% = 3\%$ or from 0.5 V to 0.5165 V.

-The voltage of the ADE7753 reference drifts slightly with temperature-see the ADE7753 Specifications for the temperature coefficient specification (in ppm/°C).
+The voltage of the ADE7763 reference drifts slightly with changes in temperature-see Table 1 for the temperature coefficient specification (in ppm/°C).
 The value of the temperature drift varies from part to part.
-Since the reference is used for the ADCs in both Channels 1 and 2, any x% drift in the reference results in $2\times$ % deviation of the meter accuracy.
-The reference drift resulting from temperature changes is usually very small and it is typically much smaller than the drift of other components on a meter.
-However, if guaranteed temperature performance is needed, one needs to use an external voltage reference.
+Because the reference is used for the ADCs in both Channels 1 and 2, any x% drift in the reference results in 2x% deviation in the meter accuracy.
+The reference drift that results from a temperature change is usually very small, typically much smaller than the drift of other components on a meter.
+However, if guaranteed temperature performance is needed, use an external voltage reference.
 Alternatively, the meter can be calibrated at multiple temperatures.
 Real-time compensation can be achieved easily by using the on-chip temperature sensor.